At a glance

 16 or over

 Is volunteer teaching in Tanzania right for me?

 Do you enjoy working with children?
 Are you interested in adding teaching work experience to your CV?
 Do you want to support disadvantaged communities?
 If you answered yes to any of these questions, this is the project for you!

-This project runs year round, and you can join at any time from a minimum of two weeks.
-We encourage you to stay longer, so you can make a bigger impact at your school.
+This project runs throughout the year, and you can join at any time.
+We encourage you to stay longer to make a bigger impact at your school.

 What will I do at my Teaching Placement in Tanzania?

 As a Teaching volunteer, you'll work at a school alongside experienced local teachers.
 These are some of the tasks you can expect to do on this project: